 Pursuant to Section 111, para.
 5 AktG, the Supervisory Board shall set targets for the proportion of women in the Management Board and in the Supervisory Board.
 If the proportion of women is below 30 per cent when the target figures are set, the target figures may no longer fall below the respective proportion achieved.
 At the same time, deadlines for achieving the target figures must be set, with a maximum period of five years.

-In setting the target figure of 0 per cent for the Management Board, the Supervisory Board was guided by the following considerations and justifies this determination as follows: the Supervisory Board respects the objectives pursued by introducing a women's quota and places great value to equal treatment and equal opportunities for women and men as well as wider diversity.
+In setting the target figure of 0 per cent for the Management Board, the Supervisory Board was guided by the following considerations and justified this determination as follows: the Supervisory Board respects the objectives pursued by introducing a women's quota and places great value to equal treatment and equal opportunities for women and men as well as wider diversity.
 The staffing of Management Board positions shall be oriented towards the good of the Company.
 When selecting members of the Management Board, the Supervisory Board looks for personal suitability, integrity, convincing leadership qualities, international experience, professional qualifications for the task to be taken on, past performance, knowledge of the Company and the ability to adapt to changing processes.
 The aspect of diversity is an important selection criterion when staffing Management Board positions, also with regard to aspects such as age, gender, origin and educational and professional background.
 Following the successful filling of two vacancies in the Management Board in 2021 and the expansion of the Management Board to four members, the restructuring and expansion of the Management Board has been completed for the time being from the perspective of the Supervisory Board.
 Based on the size and composition of the Management Board now available and the terms of the current Management Board employment contracts, no changes in staffing are planned, so that the target applicable until 30 June 2027 for the proportion of women in the Management Board was set at 0 per cent.

-In setting the target figure of 0 per cent for the Supervisory Board, the Supervisory Board was guided by the following considerations and justifies this determination as follows: the Supervisory Board respects the objectives pursued by introducing a women's quota and places great value to equal treatment and equal opportunities for women and men as well as wider diversity.
+In setting the target figure of 0 per cent for the Supervisory Board, the Supervisory Board was guided by the following considerations and justified this determination as follows: the Supervisory Board respects the objectives pursued by introducing a women's quota and places great value to equal treatment and equal opportunities for women and men as well as wider diversity.
 The staffing of Supervisory Board positions shall also be oriented towards the good of the Company.
 The Supervisory Board’s members shall each have the expertise, skills and professional experience necessary for the proper performance of their duties and shall be familiar as a whole with the sector in which the Company operates.
 At least one member of the Supervisory Board shall have expertise in the field of accounting, at least one other in the field of auditing.
 When proposing candidates for election to the Supervisory Board, the Supervisory Board looks for personal suitability, integrity, convincing leadership qualities, international experience, professional qualifications and also takes into account previous experience and knowledge of the Company.
 The aspect of diversity is an important selection criterion in the nomination of Supervisory Board candidates, also with regard to aspects such as age, gender and educational and professional background.
 Nevertheless, the Supervisory Board pursues the purpose of furtherly developing the skills and experience in the Supervisory Board on the basis of all the criteria outlined above and of keeping a balance between continuity and innovation.
-Against this backdrop, in the opinion of the Supervisory Board and subject to the decision-making authority of the Annual General Meeting, no changes in the staffing of the Supervisory Board are currently pending, so that the target for the proportion of women in the Supervisory Board, which applies until 30 June 2027, continues to be set at 0 per cent.
+Against this backdrop, in the opinion of the Supervisory Board and subject to the decision-making authority of the Annual General Meeting, no changes were required in the staffing of the Supervisory Board at the time of determination, so that the target for the proportion of women in the Supervisory Board, which applies until 30 June 2027, continues to be set at 0 per cent.

 Target figures for the proportion of women at the first and second management levels